 At OCAD U, Transfer Pathways/Prior Learning Assessment describes three broad categories:

-- Upper Year Entry/Advanced Standing: admission into second year or third year of studio programs through the awarding of block studio credit based on a portfolio review and/or evidence of work completed in an art or design program at an accredited post-secondary institution.
+- Upper Year Entry: admission into second year or third year of studio programs through the awarding of block studio credit based on a portfolio review and/or evidence of work completed in an equivalent program at an accredited post-secondary institution.
 In cases where OCAD U has negotiated an articulation agreement with another post-secondary institution, block transfer credit for work in a specified program may be granted without a portfolio review.

-- Transfer Credit: the awarding of credit, usually on a course by course basis, for work completed at another accredited post-secondary institution, or in another program at OCAD U, or for International Baccalaureate or Advanced Placement courses completed at the secondary school level.
+- Transfer Credit: the awarding of credit, usually on a course by course basis, for work completed at another accredited post-secondary institution, or in another program at OCAD U, or for International Baccalaureate or Advanced Placement courses.

 - Course Challenge: the awarding of credit for knowledge acquired outside of formally accredited educational programs that coincides with a specific credit course or courses offered at OCAD U.